briancray/tinyamd/README.md

 ###Why use a different AMD framework?

-Because you need to support CommonJS or you run your app outside of the browser.
+Because you need to support CommonJS or run your app outside of the browser.

 ###Does it work?
 Heck yea.
 Try messing out with the files in `/tests/`